 Constant Guilt and a Bad Mood May Be a Sign of Concealed Depression

-Constantly feeling guilty for things you're not responsible for should give you a clue that there's a problem.
-It's important to treat it as soon as possible, so it doesn't get worse.
+Feelings of constant guilt for things you're not responsible for should give you a clue that there's a problem.

-When feelings of constant guilt and bad moods invade you
+When feelings of constant guilt and bad moods invade you: Is it concealed depression?

 Freud said in his time that “exaggerated feelings of guilt and self-blame are keys for understanding depression.”
 Through magnetic resonance we’ve been able to discover what this emotion creates in the brain.

-Guilt and self-blame are a “hit” to the brain
+Guilt and self-blame are a “blow” to the brain

 - The brain structure in charge of processing behavior capable of rationalizing and solving guilt is the anterior temporal lobe.
-This region is related to social behavior and is what allows you to see things more objectively.
+This region is relConstantly feeling guilty ated to social behavior and is what allows you to see things more objectively.

 - People experiencing depressive disorders “have disconnected from this area” to activate exclusively the subgenual region.